HuehneJan/DeepRL_Lyapunov/Linear/README.md

 # Code for "Analysis of Deep Reinforcement Learning Algorithms Applied to Linear Systems" Chapter

-* Exectute [experiments.sh](./exerperiments.sh) to run the experiments of the chapter.
+* Execute [experiments.sh](./exerperiments.sh) to run the experiments of the chapter.
 * Note: The required packages need to be installed in order to run the experiments.
 Furthermore, the data creation will need sufficient free disk space.
 * Data will be stored in a folder ./data/run_name directory for every run
 * Running loggs will be stored in ./loggs